 Synonyms: Barrett's oesophagitis, Barrett's columnar lined oesophagus

 What is Barrett's oesophagus?[1, 2]

 Barrett's oesophagus is defined as an oesophagus in which any portion of the normal distal squamous epithelial lining has been replaced by metaplastic columnar epithelium, which is clearly visible endoscopically (>1 cm) above the gastro-oesophageal junction and confirmed histopathologically from oesophageal biopsies.

 - It is often subdivided into short-segment (less than 3 cm) or long-segment (more than 3 cm).

 - Barrett's oesophagus results from chronic gastro-oesophageal reflux.
 The metaplastic columnar epithelium is at risk of increasing grades of dysplasia leading to invasive adenocarcinoma of the oesophagus.

-- Risk factors for progression to adenocarcinoma include male gender, increasing age, extended segment (>8 cm) disease, intestinal metaplasia, duration of reflux history, early age of onset of GORD, duodeno-gastro-oesophageal reflux, mucosal damage (ulceration and stricture) and family history[1, 4].
+- Risk factors for progression to adenocarcinoma include male gender, increasing age, extended segment (>8 cm) disease, intestinal metaplasia, duration of reflux history, early stages of onset of GORD, duodeno-gastro-oesophageal reflux, mucosal damage (ulceration and stricture) and family history.[1, 9]

 - Some patients may not have any symptoms.
 Symptoms of gastro-oesophageal reflux and strictures are less common in the affected oesophageal segment.

-- The classic history is a middle-aged Caucasian male with a long history of gastro-oesophageal reflux and, occasionally, dysphagia.
+- The classic history is a long history of gastro-oesophageal reflux and, occasionally, dysphagia.